jsalignon/cactus/docs/2_Install/2_Install.md

 ![](/docs/images/2_Install.png "Installation")

 This section covers the Installation of Cactus, with:
-  - the installation of the two [dependencies](/docs/2_Install/Dependencies.md): Nextflow and Singularity
+  - the installation of the two [dependencies](/docs/2_Install/Dependencies.md): Nextflow and a tools manager (containers: Docker or Singularity, virtual environments: conda or Mamba)
-  - the [containers](/docs/2_Install/Containers.md) used by cactus, their origin and their size
+  - the [containers / virtual environments](/docs/2_Install/Containers.md) used by Cactus, their origin and their size
   - the species-specific [references](/docs/2_Install/References.md) used by Cactus, their size, how these files were created and details on the CHIP-Seq datasets
   - the [test datasets](/docs/2_Install/Test_datasets.md) that can optionally be downloaded to test cactus in each of the 4 supported species, their sizes, details on their origin and on the samples used